The strong modulation limit of excitons and trions in moir\'e materials: Excitons

 Fig.~\ref{fig:E_B_x} shows how the exciton ground state energy shifts in a magnetic field.
 In the large-$s$ limit it follows from Eq.~\eqref{eq:E_x_far} that the diamagnetic exciton energy shift comes from the single-particle energies of electrons and holes:

-The last line of the above equation applies for a small magnetic field $B\ll 2m_{\alpha}\omega_{\alpha}/e$.
+The last line of the above equation applies for a small magnetic field $B\ll 2m_{\alpha}\omega_{\alpha}c/e$.
 Fig.~\ref{fig:E_B_x} shows that for $s=\SI{3}{nm}$ the numerical results are already close to the $s\to\infty$ limit.
 The diamagnetic exciton energy shift grows quadratically with magnetic field both in the strong-binding case ($s=0$) and in the strong-confinement large-$s$ limit, as expected for the ground state with zero angular momentum.
 By first-order perturbation theory we see from Eqs.~\eqref{eq:H_e} and \eqref{eq:H_h} that the diamagnetic exciton energy shift for a zero-angular-mementum state is

 where the angle brackets denote ground state expectation values.
 When $s=0$ the electron and hole orbitals shrink due to strong Coulomb attraction, resulting in a weaker diamagnetic response.
-The diamagnetic response of excitons can therefore be used as an experimental probe of the binding strength of the electrons and holes and therefore distinguish the case in which they localized at the same site from the case in which they are localized at different sites.
+The diamagnetic response of excitons can in principle be used as an experimental probe of the binding strength of the electrons and holes and therefore distinguish the case in which they localized at the same site from the case in which they are localized at different sites.
+In practice, however, this requires a very strong magnetic field because of the strong binding and large effective masses of electrons and holes in TMDs.

 Next we study the optical absorption of the intralayer exciton states ($d=0$).
 In our model the current operator is given up to a constant factor by